Comprehensive Immigration Reform & Executive Actions

 This site will be continually updated to provide residents with current information on these efforts at the federal and state levels.

-Additionally, the State of California has has launched an online clearinghouse called the “California Immigrant Guide” that provides information on state-funded programs benefitting immigrants in California.
+The State of California has launched an online clearinghouse called the “California Immigrant Guide” that provides information on state-funded programs benefitting immigrants in California.
 The website can be found at www.immigrantguide.ca.gov

 In an effort to centralize existing information, the California Immigrant Guide links to state agency webpages with useful information on programs and services for immigrants.
 The website is ADA compliant and is translated into the most commonly spoken languages by immigrants and refugees in California: Arabic, Armenian, Cantonese, Farsi, Khmer, Korean, Mandarin, Russian, Spanish, Tagalog, and Vietnamese.
 The website currently highlights four main program areas: Learn English, Find Jobs and Training, Education, and Legal Help and Citizenship.